threefoldfoundation/info_sdk/src/develop/solutions/storage/code_hercule.md

 ## Healing
 ## Reinstalling minio.
 Minio keep some state (metadata) in the container that is pretty important to be able to actually list and download your files back from zdb.
 Without this meta even if the data is not lost, there is no way to reconstruct your files back.
-Hence a master/slave setup is recommended.
-In a master/slave setup you could even lose BOTH your instances (the master and the slave) and still recover your files because minio keep also a transaction log `tlog`.
-The tlog is another (extra) zdb namespace that is used mainly to synchronize the master and the slave(s) nodes.
+Hence a primary/secondary setup is recommended.
+In a primary/secondary setup you could even lose BOTH your instances (the primary and the secondary) and still recover your files because minio keep also a transaction log `tlog`.
+The tlog is another (extra) zdb namespace that is used mainly to synchronize the primary and the secondaries nodes.

-Reinstalling any of the minio instances (the master or the slave) with exactly same setup (data shards and tlog shard) will make minio rebuild its local metadata store.
-It doesn't matter if it's a master or slave instance, they will rerun the tlog to catchup to all the changes in the tlog.
-Then after they are synched, only the master minio could actually add new transactions to the log, hence the master node is the only node you could upload files to, while all the slaves could be used for "read-only" access.
+Reinstalling any of the minio instances (the primary or the secondary) with exactly same setup (data shards and tlog shard) will make minio rebuild its local metadata store.
+It doesn't matter if it's a primary or secondary instance, they will rerun the tlog to catchup to all the changes in the tlog.
+Then after they are synched, only the master minio could actually add new transactions to the log, hence the master node is the only node you could upload files to, while all the secondaries could be used for "read-only" access.

 ## Healing routines
 This healing routines make sure that the data distribution is ideal on all the configured zdb nodes.
 Based on your setup, make sure to run the healer jobs regularly.